 Flexibility is the most critical component of any responsive design.
 It means that when you view an interface on several devices, the interface adjusts according to the device size, using a fluid-width layout capable of resizing and adjusting dynamically to any screen size.

 One of the biggest reasons designers don’t use grid systems is because they fear they will stifle creativity and the visual flow.
-That is not a good enough excuse for not using the grid.
+However, that is not a good enough excuse for not using the grid.

 If that isn’t reason enough to use a grid system for your team’s projects, here are some more reasons why using a grid system helps you develop responsive design practices.